Find Local Shelter Resources

-Whether you’re looking to adopt or foster an animal, volunteer to help homeless pets in your community, or report animal cruelty or a lost or found animal, your best bet is reaching out to your local animal shelter.
+If you’re looking to adopt or foster a dog or cat, volunteer to help homeless pets in your community, or report a lost or found animal, your best bet is to identify and contact your local animal shelter.

-Live outside of NYC?
-Our national database includes animals looking for homes in shelters across the country.
+Use our national database below to see animals looking for homes at municipal and nonprofit shelters and rescue organizations across the country.

 Cats in Your Local Shelters »

 You could also consider finding your new furry family member through owner-to-owner adoption.
 Visit Get Your Pet, an online community where people looking to adopt a pet can connect with people who need to find their pet a new home.